 The ASK Program Unveiled its Website, SMS service and Helplines at T2F Karachi with a number of Young People, Social Activists and Youth Alliance Members in Attendance.
 The event took place in a literary haven loved by youngsters, T2F (The Second Floor), Karachi on the 23rd of December, 2014.

-A number of health experts, youth activists, people associated with various social causes as well as bloggers came together for the 2 hour event, which was followed by tea, cake and some scrumptious sandwiches.
-The long term goals and future plans of the project were discussed over tea, stressing over the need of creating awareness for the campaign and safeguard and educate youngsters on issues like harassment, abuse and family planning.
+A number of health experts, youth activists, people associated with various social causes as well as bloggers came together for the 2-hour event, which was followed by tea, cake, and some scrumptious sandwiches.
+The long-term goals and future plans of the project were discussed over tea, stressing the need of creating awareness for the campaign and safeguard and educate youngsters on issues like harassment, abuse, and family planning.